react-ui-org/react-ui/src/docs/contribute/css.md

 ## CSS Modules

-React UI leverages [CSS modules] (not to be confused with [modular CSS specification] of the same name) to take advantage of writing native CSS (meaning “not JSS or CSS in JS”).
+For components, React UI leverages [CSS modules] (not to be confused with [modular CSS specification] of the same name) to take advantage of writing native CSS (meaning “not JSS or CSS in JS”).
 Together with [Sass](#preprocessing-with-sass), CSS modules represent flexibility and popular programming features needed to author modern stylesheets perfectly familiar to traditional CSS developers.